sadanandpai/git-guide/README.md

 <br>

-### 3. Someone has made few changes in the code and asked me to pull those changes.
+### 3. Someone has made a few changes in the code and asked me to pull those changes.
 What should I do?

 - Pull the changes `git pull`